 this post below contains extracts from book, “Hygienic Darkroom Retreat” by Andrew Durham. the book can easily be read online, you can donate and download or if you have no money, download for free. and you can donate later when money comes your way. one of the benefits of donating, apart from having the book itself, is that each new edition will automatically be emailed to you.

-listen to audio of this post – the voice and pronunciation are not ideal. even so, audio assists those who do not like to read from a screen
+download the audio of “Toward a Hygienic Psychology” – the voice and pronunciation are not ideal. even so, audio assists those who do not like to read from a screen

 below is an extract from the blurb at front of the book …